shahraizali/awesome-django/README.md

 * [Django: Under The Hood](http://www.djangounderthehood.com/) - is an exciting new Django conference for experienced Django developers.
 Come and learn about the internals of Django, and help to shape its future.
 * [DjangoCon Europe](http://www.djangocon.eu/) - is the annual largest European-based Django conference that is usually held in late spring.
 * [DjangoCon US](http://www.djangocon.us/) - is the largest North American Django conference generally held the first week in September each year.

+## External documentation

+*Additional sources of information about django features.*

+* [Classy Class-Based Views](http://ccbv.co.uk/) - Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views.

 ## Videos